-Find out how to get your exam timetable, and what to do to if you have a problem with an exam time.
+Find out how to get your exam timetable, and what to do if you have a problem with an exam time.

-The official exam timetable on this page shows the exact exam time and date for each course.
 When your timetable is ready, we'll send an email to your University email address.
 Exam dates are not official until you have received this email.

 View and print your exam timetable

 You can sign into Student Services Online to view and print your exam timetable once the official timetable has been released.
 See How to view your exam timetable.

 The Summer School 2024 timetable is now available.

 All exam times are listed as New Zealand Standard Time (NZST).
 If you are located outside New Zealand, you will need to translate your exam time to your local time.